takezoe/gitbucket-maven-repository-plugin/README.md

 ## Installation

+Download jar file from [the release page](https://github.com/takezoe/gitbucket-maven-repository-plugin/releases) and put into `GITBUCKET_HOME/plugins`.

+## Build

 Run `sbt assembly` and copy generated `/target/scala-2.12/gitbucket-maven-repository-plugin-assembly-x.x.x.jar` to `~/.gitbucket/plugins/` (If the directory does not exist, create it by hand before copying the jar), or just run `sbt install`.

 ## Configuration